ShubhamBogal/Cybersecurity_Threat_Project/README.md

 ## 📂 Folder Structure

-Tableau Cyber Threats Dashboard/
+Global Cybersecurity Project/
 ├── Data/
-│ └── Global_Cybersecurity_Threats_2015_2024.csv
-├── Dashboard/
-│ └── Cyber_Threat_Dashboard.twb
-├── Screenshots/
+├── Dashboard and Charts/
-│ └── Dashboard.png
 ├── Documentation/
-│ └── Readme.md

 ---

 ## ▶️ How to Use

-1. Download or open the Tableau `.twb` file from the `Dashboard/` folder
+1. Download or open the Tableau `Cybersecurity Project.twb` file from the `Data/` folder
 2. Use Tableau Desktop or Tableau Public to view
 3. Click on any map region, industry slice, or attack type to filter other charts
 4. Use legends and filters to explore threats over time and across regions